-While many of the participants actually answered Dr. Saba's question, including biomedical doctors who also know the Kisambaa language, Dr. Saba's framing of the knowledge positioned the healers as knowing the answer.
-Moreover, his question authorized Dr. Sulab the Kisambaa language and the practice of silambo ('refrigeration by way of burlap sacks') as relevant and worthwhile for the workshop and did so by treating Dr. Sulab as an equal among his peers.
-Throughout the facilitator-driven sessions, Dr. Saba and his co-facilitator consciously used "Dr." for everyone.
-They also used the innovative address term waganga wa kisasa for the biomedical doctors, which translates as '(indigenous) healer of modern times,' and is a rather novel reaffixing of a meaning to a sign.
+Dr. Saba and his fellow facilitators also used the innovative address term waganga wa kisasa to refer to the biomedical doctors, which translates as '(indigenous) healer of modern times,' and is a rather novel re-affixing of a meaning to a sign.
 By using the address form waganga as the default term, the facilitators can be seen as moving the term into a central role as a "nodal point" in Laclau and Mouffe's terms, rather than leaving it as an element that can take on a (usually) pejorative or marginal connotation within the discourse of medicine.